William P. Clements Jr. University Hospital

 William P. Clements Jr. University Hospital is a hospital in the Southwestern Medical District in Dallas, Texas, United States.
 It is one of the main teaching hospitals of the University of Texas Southwestern Medical Center.

 History

-The hospital is named in honor of former Texas Gov. William P. Clements Jr., who in 2009 made a landmark $100 million contribution to the Southwestern Medical Foundation, the largest single gift in the foundation's history.
+The hospital is named in honor of former Texas Governor William P. Clements Jr., who in 2009 made a landmark $100 million contribution to the Southwestern Medical Foundation, the largest single gift in the foundation's history.

 The hospital's three towers were built on a total $1.2 Billion budget between 2014 and 2020.

 The Zale Lipshy Pavilion – William P. Clements Jr. University Hospital at 5151 Harry Hines Blvd. is part of William P. Clements Jr. University Hospital.

 Rankings

+In 2024, the hospital was ranked the following in specific specialties in the United States by ‘’Newsweek’’: